jekkilekki/theme-jin/README.md

 ### License

-JIN is licensed under the GPLv2 Open Source license.
+JINN is licensed under the GPLv2 Open Source license.

-JIN is derived from the _s Components Portfolio (http://underscores.me) theme developed by Automattic.
+JINN is derived from the _s Components Portfolio (http://underscores.me) theme developed by Automattic.

 Fonts used include: